zbmassey14/Public_Projects/README.md

       - Portfolio Optimization

 3. Other:
-   - AdHoc projects from school/work/personal.
+   - AdHoc projects/writing samples from school/personal.
       - Sabermetrics & Moneyball Project
          - Predictive Modeling & Clustering
+      - The Role of Sports Participation in Mental Health